Profile

 Operating Posture

-Production Mode is how the work gets done.
+Production Mode is the posture behind the work.

-The useful conversations tend to be about operating pressure, disconnected processes, weak visibility, manual follow-up, and systems that need to hold up in the real business.
+The best conversations tend to be about operating pressure, disconnected processes, weak visibility, manual follow-up, and the practical shape of systems that might make the work clearer.

 Return

-The homepage is the front door.
-This page is here for the moments when the deeper operating context matters.
+The homepage explains the work.
+This page keeps the deeper operating context in one place.

 Back To Home